 Pregnancy testing

-The pregnancy status of female patients of reproductive potential should be verified prior to initiating Evrysdi therapy.
+The pregnancy status of female patients of reproductive potential should be verified prior to initiating risdiplam therapy.
 Pregnant women should be clearly advised of the potential risk to the foetus.

 Pregnancy

-There are no data from the use of Evrysdi in pregnant women.
+There are no data from the use of risdiplam in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3).

-Evrysdi is not recommended during pregnancy and in women of childbearing potential not using contraception (see section 4.4).
+Risdiplam is not recommended during pregnancy and in women of childbearing potential not using contraception (see section 4.4).

 Breast‑feeding